dariodor/Magento-pending-payment-order/Readme.md

 ## Next steps

-* Redirect from Paypal to Magento store
-* Automatic order status update, from pending payment to processing
 * Send pending order email to customer
+* After completing the payment on PayPal, redirect to Magento store
+* After redirect to Magento store, automatic order status update, from pending payment to processing

 ## Compatibility